marifyo/fggcosha/_posts/2015-11-06-reunion-gala-venue-unveiled.md

 * Bola Ogundairo Sanwo - Class of '90
 * Uju Ezejiofor Obasi - Class of '92
 * Ogo Emodi Akpan - Class of '89
-* Chika Ogbuefi - Class of '90
+* Chika Ogbuefi Ojukwu - Class of '90
 * Chiko Umeadi Ndaguibe - Class of 97
 * Chito Onochie Uyanwune - Class of '90
 * Nneka Okpaloka Offiah - Class of '89